McGuire median real estate price is $151,265, which is less expensive than 84.5% of Pennsylvania neighborhoods and 88.0% of all U.S. neighborhoods.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 8.9% of the McGuire neighborhood's commuters ride the train to and from work each day, which is more than we found in 95.0% of America's neighborhoods.

-The McGuire neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+One of the unique characteristics of the McGuire neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.
 Also of note, 62.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the McGuire neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 64.3% of this neighborhood's residents have Puerto Rican ancestry and 7.4% have Dominican ancestry.